pogo-vcs/homepage/src/content/docs/concepts/conflicts.md

 Merging change1 and change2 creates a conflict.

 This conflict can be resolved in the same or a new change.
-In this example, a new change is created, baset on the merge.
+In this example, a new change is created, based on the merge.
 The conflict is resolved in this new change.

 The conflict is still stored in the history.